LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Large Language Models as Foundation Models

 \subsection{LLM Notation}

 The LLMs we use in this paper are trained to perform next-word prediction.
 Let $\mathcal{W}$ be the allowable set of words and punctuation, while $\cup_{j=1}^{\infty} \mathcal{W}^j$ is the set of sequences of words.

-In practice LLMs work in the space of ``tokens,'' where words can be transformed into a sequence of tokens using a process called ``tokenization.''
+In practice, LLMs work in the space of ``tokens,'' where words can be transformed into a sequence of tokens using a process called ``tokenization.''
 We let $\mathcal{V}_\text{LLM}$ be the set of all possible tokens (also known as the vocabulary set) for a particular LLM.
-Popular commercial-scale LLMs typically use vocabulary sets with 10,000 to 100,000 tokens; for example, $|\mathcal{V}_\text{Llama-2}| = 32,000$.
+Popular commercial-scale LLMs typically use vocabulary sets with 10,000 to 200,000 tokens; for example, $|\mathcal{V}_\text{Llama-2}| = 32,000$.
 Let \tokenize$:\cup_{j=1}^\infty \mathcal{W}^j \rightarrow \cup_{j=1}^\infty \mathcal{V}^j$ denote the function mapping a sequence of words to a sequence of tokens.